-This is most difficult to apply when there is a problem or when things are really tense.
+Suspending your judgment is most challenging to apply when there is a problem or when things are tense.
 As a parent, I certainly did not always do this right.
-I would insist that they think a certain way, that they almost anticipate how something should go and in the process, I would lose my connection with them.
-This really applies to conversations that we have with anyone.
-When we talk mostly about ourselves, our problems, how things should be from our perspective, that is the clue to us that we need to look at others’ perspectives.
-The great part about perspective is when we take time to understand something from their view, suddenly it makes sense.
+I would insist that they think a certain way, that they almost anticipate how something should go, and in the process, I would lose my connection with them.
+Having a fixed perspective applies to conversations that we have with anyone.
+When we talk primarily about ourselves, our problems, how things should be from our perspective, that is the clue that we need to look at others’ perspectives.
+The significant part about attitude is when we take time to understand something from their view; suddenly, it makes sense.

-Perspective is key and if we can only catch ourselves in the act, suspend our stories, judgments, statements and demands and say, “Sorry, I want to hear about this from your perspective.” or “Good, you see it differently, I want to hear about that.”
+Perspective is critical, and if we can only catch ourselves in the act, suspend our stories, judgments, statements, and demands and say, “Sorry, I want to hear about this from your perspective.” or “Good, you see it differently, I want to hear about that.”
 Perspective came to mind in my own life when I was having a difficult time in college.
-Finances were tight, classes were demanding and difficult and the daily struggle was coming to a real head in terms of my ability to cope.
-Then one day while I was on the train riding home, I spoke with a young man who had some significant health issues.
+Finances were tight, classes were demanding and challenging, and the daily struggle came to a real head regarding my ability to cope.
+Then one day, while I was on the train riding home, I spoke with a young man who had some significant health issues.